 Primary site access will be available at one point at the intersection of Ball Ground Highway and a parkway proposed by the developer.
-From this parkway, there will be two driveways passing the commercial areas and providing access to the residential areas of the site.
+From this parkway, there will be two driveways passing the commercial uses and providing access to the residential uses of the site.

-Preliminary Report: Sept 16, 2004 DEVELOPMENT OF REGIONAL IMPACT Project: Etowah Shoals #569 Final Report October 16, REVIEW REPORT Comments Sept 30, 2004 Due: 2004 Due By:
+Preliminary Report: Sept 16, 2004 DEVELOPMENT OF REGIONAL IMPACT Project: Etowah Shoals #569 Final Report Due: October 16, 2004 REVIEW REPORT Comments Due By: Sept 30, 2004